What Is the Wife’s Role in a Marriage?

 Her husband is known in the gates, when he sits among the elders of the land.
 (N.K.J.V.)

 In Bible times, a city’s business was conducted at its gates.
 Therefore, to be “known in the gates” or to sit “among the elders” was to be a very prominent man in the city.
-The teaching is that a wife should build her husband up socially, not tear him down.
+The teaching is that a wife should build her husband up socially rather than wreck him.
 She should better his reputation, not hurt it.
 She should be willing to take a backseat career wise if it means helping him get ahead in his career.

-Even as I write these words, I realize how foreign they seem to the “modern woman.”
-But just remember this: You can “come a long way, baby” but be traveling in the wrong direction.
-God understands how differently men and women are wired, and His word can be trusted to lead a wife into the kind of life that will make her the most contented and joyous.
+Even as I write these words, I realize how foreign they must seem to the “modern woman.”
+But just remember this: Getting further down the road doesn’t help you if you are traveling the wrong road.
+The only right road is described in God’s word, and that word can be trusted to lead a wife into the kind of life that will make her the woman God created her to be.

-This entry was posted in Contentment, Husbands, Marriage, Series: "Marriage", Submission, Wives and tagged , , , , , .
+This entry was posted in Children, Family, Husbands, Marriage, Series: "Marriage", Submission, Wives and tagged , , , , , , .
 Bookmark the permalink.